IdentityChain/IdentityChain/README.md

 # IdentityChain
-This is IdentityChain Project
+This is I Chain Project
+- I Chain:ISC
-- IdentityChain:ISC
+- better